konkrer/VTX-Guru/README.md

 	One way to observe the current adjustments being made by broadcast factor is to open two instances of VTX Guru - one opened to Charts Explorer and the other opened to IMD Ace.
-	Find in a chart a group that has a VTX separation of less than 40 and that also has a group just above it with a higher score and a VTX separation of 40 or more.
+	Find in a chart a group that has a VTX separation of less than 40, which also has a group just above it with: 1. a higher score (but not score 100) and 2. a VTX separation of 40 or more.
 	Copy that first group and paste it into IMD Ace, group entry mode, analyze it.
 Repeat this for the group just above.
 You should be able to see that the group with less VTX channel separation has a slightly better IMD Score, but it's Video Clarity Score has been lowered past the above group because of the broadcast factor.

 	Also, the reducing factor that is used to calculate the IMD Score is a major candidate to be adjusted; to alter how much the IMD score diminishes with additional IMD_close_to_chan